 - 10. Student fitness to practise procedures help to ensure patient safety and public trust in the profession, and support the remediation of students whilst maintaining patient safety. - 11.
-This guidance is designed to be a helpful framework for the OEIs.
-However, OEIs are responsible for ensuring that the framework is developed and delivered locally.
-Although the GOsC is not a source of appeal for student fitness to practise decisions made by OEIs, GOsC will scrutinise the student fitness to practise procedures as part of its quality assurance activities.
-OEIs should make clear how complaints or appeals from applicants will be processed. - 12.
-All OEIs are expected to have a published statement about how professional behaviours are taught and learning opportunities facilitated during the RQ course. - 13.
-All OEIs are expected to have a published statement about how student fitness to practise is managed and incorporated into the admissions process and the RQ course.
-The local policy should be regularly reviewed to ensure that it is consistent with the procedures in place at the OEI, the validating university and the clinical settings within which osteopathic care is delivered. - 14.
-All clinical and educational settings should have clear procedures in place indicating how staff, students and patients should raise concerns. - 15.
-OEIs should ensure that these statements about fitness to practise are made clear to students at the outset of their course and implemented effectively. - 16.
-All decisions about an individual's fitness to practise must be considered on a case by case basis. - 17.
-Fitness to practise issues may arise prior to, as well as during, the RQ course.
-The standards of acceptable behaviour required of a student prior to and during their course may be different to those required of registered practitioners.
-Different standards of behaviour may also be required from students at different stages of their course.
-For example, a fitness to practise issue which arises in Year 1 prior to any patient contact may be treated differently to the same fitness to practise issue which is identified in the final year of education and training.
-A defined approach to the ways in which learning professional behaviour will be addressed during the course is important to assist student understanding of professional requirements at different points in the course.
+This guidance is designed to be a helpful framework for the osteopathic educational institutions.
+However, institutions are responsible for ensuring that the framework is developed and delivered locally.
+Although the GOsC is not a source of appeal for student fitness to practise decisions made by educational institutions, the GOsC will scrutinise the student fitness to practise procedures as part of its quality assurance activities.
+Educational institutions should make clear how complaints or appeals from applicants will be processed. - 12.
+All osteopathic educational institutions are expected to make it clear to students as to how professional behaviours are taught and learning opportunities facilitated during the RQ course.
+It should be clear to them how they will develop the knowledge, skills and attitudes to eventually comply with the Osteopathic Practice Standards, and meet the outcomes set out in the Guidance on Osteopathic Pre-registration Education. - 13.
+All osteopathic educational institutions are expected to have a published statement about how student fitness to practise is managed and incorporated into the admissions process and the RQ course.
+The local policy should be regularly reviewed to ensure that it is consistent with the procedures in place at the educational institution, the validating university and the clinical settings within which osteopathic care is delivered. - 14.
+All clinical and educational settings should have clear procedures in place indicating how staff, students and patients should raise concerns.